amaneth/image-calssification/README.md

 # Problem understanding: Cat vs. Classifier #
-In this toy project, we aim to build a deep learning clssifier that predicts whether an image is cat or not. </br>
+In this toy project, I aim to build a deep learning clssifier that predicts whether an image is cat or not. </br>

 <!-- <img src="images/cat.0.jpg" align="center">
 <img src="images/dog.0.jpg" align="right"> -->